grtfou/PyDonuts/README.rst

 ======
-py-utils
+py-misc
 ======
 Last Updated on **2014.10.27**

-``PyDonuts`` is a toolbox.
-It provides some APIs and tools.
+It is a toolbox.

 Features
 ========